I-Rinka/BIT-EternalBlue-for-macOS_Linux/README.md

 ## How to use

 To exploit target, you need open two terminals.
+One use `netcat` to interact with the reverse shell, the other is used to exploit the BUG.

 Usage: